How to Improve Brain Function | Enhance Your Nervous System Naturally

-In addition to this, it’s important to get enough choline in your diet, which your body can convert into a compound called “phosphatidylcholine,” an important nutrient for brain and cognitive function.
+In addition to this, it is important to get enough choline in your diet.
+Your body can convert choline into a compound called “phosphatidylcholine,” an important nutrient for brain and cognitive function.
 You can also supplement with Alpha GPC or CDP choline, which are forms of choline that specifically improve brain function.
 Another similar compound is phosphatidylserine, or PS, which is abundant in the brain and also helps with overall brain health and stress reduction.

 Action Steps For Improving Brain Function: